 The Sugar Refinery

 Across from there was an open area filled with small shops.
-There were rows of about 6 gift shops enclosing an area where a guy was singing Karaoke.
+There were a row of about 6 gift shops enclosing an area where I guy was singing Karaoke.
 I walked through some of the gift shops, thankful that I purchased the post cards yesterday as they were much cheaper at the store near Pier 2.
 I sat and listened for a while.
 The singer was into it.
-The older people seemed more fascinated with looking at me, then the performer.
-So I stayed a bit longer than I wanted to so that they could indulge in my big hair and glistening dark skin.
+The older people seemed more fascinated with looking at me, so I stayed a bit longer than I wanted to so that they could indulge in my big hair and glistening dark skin.

 Journaling on the plane, headed back to South Korea